 As a non competitive band we are not restricted to the standard brass band instrumentation of 25 players.
 We therefore actively encourage new members to join us and play in the position of their choice.

 Meet our Band Conductor- Pam Smith

 Pam began her musical career at the age of 7 when she began playing the cornet under the tutelage of Bernard Northwood at Bowker Vale Primary School in Manchester.
 She joined Blackley Band at the age of 8 and subsequently got involved with North Music Centre playing in a wide range of ensembles and groups, culminating in a brass band tour of Canada and North America in the summer of 1987.

 Pam met her husband Kevin whilst at the music centre where they sat next to each other in the Concert Band which rehearsed on a Saturday morning.
 It comes as no surprise that their two children are also keen musicians, both playing brass instruments and also involved in music centres and brass bands locally.

-Outside of banding, Pam is training to be an Authorised Lay Minister and is heavily involved with church and community activities at home.
+Outside of banding, Pam is an Authorised Lay Minister and is heavily involved with church and community activities at home.
 She is keen on handicrafts and is never too far away from her Kindle with its hefty library of crime thrillers.